Guides

 Always buy tungsten.
 Never buy brass.

-This is the single most important decision when choosing darts.
+Seriously.
+This is the single most important decision.

-Tungsten is a much denser metal than brass.
-This means a tungsten barrel can be significantly slimmer than a brass barrel at the same weight.
-Slimmer barrels take up less space on the board, which means your darts can group tighter together — especially important when you're aiming at the triple 20.
+Here's the simple version.
+Tungsten is denser than brass.
+Denser means the barrel can be slimmer at the same weight.
+Slimmer barrels take up less space on the board, which means your darts can group tighter together — especially around treble 20 where it matters most.

 Feature Brass Tungsten